 He has recorded an album, Walter Borden Reads Shakespeare's Sonnets to the Music of Fernando Sor (1998), in collaboration with classical guitarist Paul Martell.

-He wrote and performed an autobiographical play Tightrope Time: Ainít Nuthiní More Than Some Itty Bitty Madness Between Twilight and Dawn, one of the first plays in the history of Black Canadian literature to directly present themes of male homosexuality.
-His other writing credits include Testifyin' and Tellin' It Like It Is.
+In 1986, he wrote and performed an autobiographical play Tightrope Time: Ainít Nuthiní More Than Some Itty Bitty Madness Between Twilight and Dawn, one of the first plays in the history of Black Canadian literature to directly present themes of male homosexuality.
+It was slated for production by the National Arts Centre in 2022, but delayed by a disruptive protest of anti-vax truckers in Ottawa.
+Borden's other writing credits include Testifyin' and Tellin' It Like It Is.

 His film and television credits include Nurse.Fighter.Boy, The Event, Gerontophilia, Lexx and Platinum.